Fluor (NYSE:FLR) Releases FY 2022 Earnings Guidance

-Fluor (NYSE:FLR – Get Rating) updated its FY 2022 earnings guidance on Friday.
+Fluor (NYSE:FLR – Get Rating) issued an update on its FY 2022 earnings guidance on Friday morning.
 The company provided earnings per share guidance of $1.15-$1.35 for the period, compared to the consensus earnings per share estimate of $1.24.
 The company issued revenue guidance of -.
-Fluor also updated its FY22 guidance to $1.15-1.35 EPS.

 Fluor Stock Performance

-Fluor (NYSE:FLR – Get Rating) last released its quarterly earnings data on Friday, August 5th.
-The construction company reported $0.13 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.31 by ($0.18).
-Fluor had a positive return on equity of 9.12% and a negative net margin of 0.05%.
-The company had revenue of $3.30 billion for the quarter, compared to analyst estimates of $3.49 billion.
-During the same quarter in the prior year, the company earned $0.32 earnings per share.
-The business’s revenue was down 10.5% compared to the same quarter last year.
-As a group, equities research analysts anticipate that Fluor will post 1.25 earnings per share for the current year.
+Fluor (NYSE:FLR – Get Rating) last issued its quarterly earnings data on Friday, August 5th.
+The construction company reported $0.13 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.31 by ($0.18).
+The company had revenue of $3.30 billion for the quarter, compared to analysts’ expectations of $3.49 billion.
+Fluor had a negative net margin of 0.05% and a positive return on equity of 9.11%.
+The company’s revenue for the quarter was down 10.5% on a year-over-year basis.
+During the same quarter last year, the company earned $0.32 earnings per share.
+As a group, analysts anticipate that Fluor will post 1.21 EPS for the current fiscal year.

 Institutional Trading of Fluor